mabruzzo/pairstat/docs/source/Usage.rst

    * - ``"variance"``
      - ``[("variances", {})]``
      - Computes the number of pairs, the mean, and the variance.
+       We currently apply Bessel's correction to try to get an unbiased estimate of variance.
    * - ``"histogram"``
      - ``[("histogram", {"val_bin_edges" : [0.0, 1.0, 2.0]})]``
      - Tracks the number of value computed for each pair of bins based on the specified ``"val_bin_edges"`` kwarg.